 The Autism Society is founded

-The Autism Society was created by Dr. Bernard Rimland, Dr. Ruth Sullivan and other parents of children with autism.
+Credit goes to Dr. Bernard Rimland, Dr. Ruth Sullivan, and other parents of children with autism.

 How to Observe World Autism Awareness Day

 If you are part of an organization, you can plan and execute a fundraiser for Light It Up Blue and mail your donations to Autism Speaks.

 Live in the D.C. area?
 Join The Power of One march.
 It takes place on the evening of April 2, but if you don’t live in the area, you may find a similar march in your town.

 There are a number of online talks and seminars which educate us about living with autism.

 The Autism Society reminds us of its nationwide effort to promote autism awareness, inclusion, and self-determination for all.
 It strives to make sure everyone autism is given the opportunity to achieve the best quality of life possible.